Reclaiming the Foxglove, Cultivating Narratives

 A joint project between the Barber Institute of Fine Arts and the College of Medical and Dental Sciences (MDS)

-Students and staff of the University of Birmingham’s College of Medical and Dental Sciences joined the Barber and MDS to explore the forgotten tales and healing of herbalism through a series of four creative workshops in the spring of 2021.
+In 2021, students and staff from the College of Medical and Dental Sciences joined forces with the Barber Institute of Fine Arts to explore herbalism’s forgotten voices and tales through a series of creative workshops, Reclaiming the Foxglove.

-Inspired by the Medical School’s William Withering (1741-1799), the series recounted the myth of the unnamed herbalist whose healing hedgerow tea formed the basis of Withering’s research into the medical uses of Digitalis.
+Inspired by the Medical School’s portrait of William Withering (1741-1799), we recounted the myth of the unnamed herbalist whose healing hedgerow tea formed the basis of Withering’s research into the medical uses of Digitalis.